-Prefectures instructed to implement inspections on respective food items are specified in the attached table.
-Additional inspections may be instructed based on the detected levels of radionuclides.
+The local governments subject to inspections are instructed on respective food items in the attached table, based on the inspection results in April 2013 or after etc. Additional inspections may be instructed based on the status of detection of radionuclide, etc.

-The prefectures shown in the attached table also conduct inspections on other items not designated as inspected items, as necessary, in a planned manner.
+The local governments shown in the attached table also conduct inspections on other items not designated as inspected items, as necessary, in a planned manner.